-In an age where you can buy CBD for your dog, cats, and other pets, it seems crazy that cannabis is still illegal on a federal level!
-There is no doubt that the cannabis industry has come a LONG way over the past ten years.
+We live in an age where you can buy CBD for your dog, cats, and other pets in many states.
+It seems crazy that cannabis is still illegal on a federal level!
+There is no doubt that the cannabis industry has come a long way over the past ten years.
 Despite prohibition, research is ongoing and making exciting discoveries.
 We are indebted to the work of scientists in European countries and places like Israel.

 #1 Tylenol (acetaminophen)

 Acetaminophen is the most common drug ingredient in America.
 The Tylenol brand is the third most popular in the nation.
-This drug is often used to relieve pain, fevers, cold and flu symptoms, and soreness due to arthritis, muscle aches, and backaches.
-Like most drugs, acetaminophen comes under many names, and Tylenol is one of the most commonly bought of the lot!
+This drug is often used to relieve pain, fevers, cold, and flu symptoms.
+It may also help with soreness due to arthritis, muscle aches, and backaches.
+Like most drugs, acetaminophen comes under many names, although most people choose Tylenol.

 Depending on the pharmacy, you can get 30 x 325mg of Tylenol for approximately $14.
-Look at just some of the reasons weed remains illegal, and then compare it to Tylenol, it seems crazy that the government is backing a drug that has the following side effects:
+Look at just some of the reasons weed remains illegal, and then compare it to Tylenol.
+It seems crazy that the government is backing a drug that has the following side effects:

 - Liver damage